Light-Front Bootstrap for Chern-Simons Matter Theories: Bootstrapping Three-Point Functions

 Indeed, $[\JJJ,\KKK]=0$ and $[\HHH,\KKK]=0$ will follow automatically once \eqref{HJ} is true for $\HHH$ and $\JJJ$ that satisfy the kinematical relations, which is assumed.
 Based on the structure of $\HHH$ and $\JJJ$, it is not hard to see that the leading terms (highest power in $z$) in the commutator should give exactly the same equations for $C^{\lambda_1,\lambda_2,\lambda_3}$ as in flat space.
 We see that every Hermitian vertex splits into holomorphic $V$, made out of $\PP_L$ and with $\Lambda>0$, and anti-holomorphic $\bar{V}$ vertices, made out of $\PP_R$ and with $\Lambda<0$.
 A remarkable property observed in \cite{Metsaev:1991nb,Metsaev:1991mt} is that the closure of the Poincare algebra at the quartic order leads to terms of type $VV$, $\bar{V}\bar{V}$ and $V\bar{V}$, of which the first two receive no contribution from the quartic generators.
 In other words, there are two sets of equations for the cubic vertices/three-point correlators that must be satisfied irrespective of any contributions from quartic generators.
 Likewise, in the $so(3,2)$ case for the holomorphic vertices we find

 where the sum is over all exchanged fields/operators with spin $|\omega|$.
 Here, $\PP\equiv\PP_L$ and there is a similar equation with $\PP_R$.
 There is an additional sum over permutations.
 It is over the four cyclic ones if we are interested in the case when the fields/operators are matrix-valued, i.e. there are some global symmetries on the CFT side, e.g. $U(M)$ or $O(M)$.
 It is over the six permutations if we consider the minimal case where only even spins are present.
+It is worth stressing that \eqref{closure} is the crucial equation to bootstrap the Chern-Simons Matter theories and it heavily relies on the specific features of the $3d$ kinematics and on operators being higher spin currents.
+It would be interesting to derive its analogs for $d>3$ and also to generalize it as to involve contributions of generic 'massive' operators, which should extend the approach to more complicated CFT's with matter in the adjoint of gauge group.

 This equation was thoroughly analyzed in the context of the light-front formulation of higher spin theories, \cite{Metsaev:1991nb,Metsaev:1991mt,Ponomarev:2016lrm}.
 It was shown that it has a unique solution